dromotherm/documentation/pages/themis/overview/overview.md

 - indoor temperature and humidity sensors (x10)
 - outside temperature sensor (x1)
 - a radio energy sensing node, to monitor electric current (x3) and voltage (x1)
-- a box containing all devices necessary for datas aggregation and online availability in real time
+- the "heart" of the system, i.e. the Themis box containing all devices necessary for datas aggregation and online availability in real time

 ![TRH sensors](TRH_indoor_outside.jpg)